steog88/PhysBiblio/README.md

 ## 1. Getting started

 ### **WARNING:**
-PhysBiblio has been intensively tested only on Ubuntu (14.04LTS to 18.04 versions) and Sabayon Linux, using `python` version `2.7+` and `3.5+`.
+PhysBiblio has been intensively tested only on Ubuntu (14.04LTS to 18.04 versions) and Manjaro Linux, using `python` version `3.5+`.
 Some tests on a virtual machine running MacOS (10.14, `python 3.7`) have been also performed.
 It should work equally well in other operating systems or with different python versions, but it has not been tested.
+Notice that, although the software may still be compatible with `python2`, testing has been discontinued.
 In any case, several bugs are surely still present and the program may freeze or crash unexpectedly.
 Please report any bug that you find [here](https://github.com/steog88/PhysBiblio/issues).